wfhendrix11/wfhendrix11.github.io/README.md

 # Personal Website
-This is my personal website/ portfolio
+This is my personal website/portfolio.
+The template came from Ryan Fitzgerald and can be found here: https://github.com/RyanFitzgerald/devportfolio.
+The License incofrmation can be found in the License.md.